carlmontanari/scrapli/README.md

 - Add tests for keepalive stuff if possible
 - Add tests for timeouts if possible
-- Add tests for auth failures
+- Add more tests for auth failures
 - Add tests for custom on open/close functions
 - Investigate pre-authentication handling for telnet -- support handling a prompt *before* auth happens i.e. accept some banner/message -- does this ever happen for ssh?
 I don't know!
 If so, support dealing with that as well.